Decorating Cakes with Fondant Icing

 QUESTION:

 When is the best time to add color to the fondant?
-I'm self-taught but never tried fondant before.
-I've seen a striped cake which looks like the stripes are added to a white under layer.
+I am self-taught but never tried fondant before.
+I have seen a striped cake which looks like the stripes are added to a white under layer.
 Will I need some other type of icing to adhere the cuts?

 ANSWER: